-By introducing tiny amounts of a suspected allergen into or just under the skin, our Consultants can observe any reactions within just a few minutes.
+Skin prick tests can be performed for inhalant allergens, foods and drugs.
+Intradermal is only performed for drugs.
+By introducing tiny amounts of the suspected allergens into or just under the skin, our Consultants can observe any reactions within just a few minutes.
 These reactions are caused by local histamine release at the site of the prick.
 If you are taking any anti-histamine medication, these should be stopped 3 days before attending for skin prick testing, as they can affect the results.

 For certain food allergies, you may be asked to bring along a sample of the item you think has been causing the reaction.
 The Consultants at the LAC can then prepare this sample for a skin test.